osgi/osgi.enroute.site/_tutorial_maven/050-start.md

 This tutorial takes you through the steps to use remote Maven repositories like Nexus and/or Artifactory.
 It shows you how to use artifacts from Maven Central as well as how to release locally  via snapshots and actual releases.

 The example we're using is a bit warped because we're mixing development of Maven with the development of Bndtools.
 Though Bndtools is in general quite good in picking up the changes from other projects in the workspace, the Maven philosophy is quite different.
 In general you need to execute a command to build or install a project.
-For Bndtools users this can be quite confusing because they expect things to be updated automatically; Maven users generally search for the buttons before they realize it has already been updated.
+For Bndtools users this can be quite confusing because they expect things to be updated automatically; Maven users will keep trying to launch a new build before they realize the jar has already been updated.

 It is therefore not recommended to mix bnd and Maven projects in a single workspace for real world projects.

-The result of this tutorial can be found on Github at [https://github.com/osgi/osgi.enroute.examples.maven].
+The result of this tutorial can be found on Github at [https://github.com/osgi/osgi.enroute.examples.maven][https://github.com/osgi/osgi.enroute.examples.maven].

 A disclaimer.
-This tutorial is about learning to use OSGi enRoute, not about learning Java, Git, Eclipse, nor the Raspberry Pi setup details.
+This tutorial is about learning to use Maven with OSGi enRoute, not about learning Java, Git, Eclipse, nor Maven basics.
 It is assumed that you have basic experience with these tools.
 It is also assumed you have at least done the [Quick Start Tutorial].

 If you have any questions about this tutorial, please discuss them in the [forum][forum].
 And as always, [pull requests][osgi.enroute.site] are highly appreciated.